 Female Trouble presents

-Doors open 30 minutes before film start time.
+Please note that doors open 30 minutes before the advertised start time.